-- A. Service, maintenance, storage and trash areas shall be located in discreet places to the extent feasible while still allowing convenient access for each tenant, and screened with landscaping from adjacent public rights-of-way, public plazas, pedestrian corridors and building fronts. - B. Except as set forth in Section 6.8.D, all trash and garbage bins shall be stored in an enclosure and designed to architecturally integrate within the overall design theme of the development. - C. Trash enclosures located in obscured areas such as behind buildings or adjacent to loading areas shall also be screened from view, but the design of the enclosure shall consist of solid fencing only-landscape and decorative treatments are not required in these areas.
-At the discretion of the Planning Manager, screening may not be required for trash areas not visible from public streets or pedestrian areas. - D. Trash enclosures shall be constructed of substantial building materials used in the design of the building(s).
+- A. Service, maintenance, storage and trash areas shall be located in discreet places to the extent feasible while still allowing convenient access for each tenant, and screened with landscaping from adjacent public rights-of-way, public plazas, pedestrian corridors and building fronts. - B. Except as set forth in Section 6.8.C and D, all trash and garbage bins shall be stored in an enclosure and designed to architecturally integrate within the overall design theme of the development.
+Except as set forth in Section 6.8.C, all exterior trash enclosures shall include a solid roof or canopy. - C. Trash enclosures located in obscured areas such as behind buildings or adjacent to loading areas shall also be screened from view, but the design of the enclosure shall consist of solid fencing only-landscape and decorative treatments are not required in these areas.
+At the discretion of the Planning Manager Community Development Director, screening or gates may not be required for trash areas not visible from public streets or pedestrian areas. - D. Trash enclosures shall be constructed of substantial building materials used in the design of the building(s).
 Gates shall be constructed of durable building materials that screen a minimum of 80 percent of the view of the trash enclosure.
 Wood or chain link gates are not permitted. - E. Trash enclosures shall include provisions for concrete pads or appropriately designed asphalt sections in front of the enclosure.
 The area in front of the trash enclosure shall be a minimum of six (6) feet to reduce pavement damage from disposal trucks. - F. When non-residential buildings are to be constructed adjacent to existing residential uses, loading and delivery shall be planned to occur on the side of the building away from residences when feasible.
 Loading and delivery areas shall not be located in a required setback area. - G. Service areas and loading docks shall be designed so that they are not directly visible from a public street or shall be appropriately screened.
 Screening shall match the design of the building and the overall landscape design theme of the development. - H. Truck maneuvering/circulation areas adjacent to residential properties shall be designated to prohibit trucks from parking and idling in these locations, except in approved loading spaces or docks.